North Carolina Beach Sites: 10 Places to Play Near Wilmington

 North Carolina Cooperative Extension provides easy access to beautiful gardens, educational programs and events.
 The gardens open every day from dawn to dusk and offer free admission.

 The arboretum has 7 acres of gardens and plants that showcase North Carolina landscapes.
 A few features include a Japanese Garden, magical children’s garden, a large rose garden, and an herb garden that attracts butterflies and hummingbirds.
-Additionally, guests can honor those who served in the five branches of the military at Military Memorial Contemplation Garden.
+Additionally, guests honor those who served at Military Memorial Contemplation Garden.

 North Carolina Aquarium (Fort Fisher)